Victims of Santa Fe High School shooting include substitute teacher, Pakistani exchange student

 On May 18, a gunman, later identified as Dimitrios Pagourtzis, 17, opened fire at Santa Fe High School in Santa Fe, Texas.

-In light of the incident — the deadliest mass shooting since the Valentine’s Day massacre in Parkland, Florida — President Trump said that “we grieve for the terrible loss of life and send our support and love to everyone affected by this absolutely horrific attack.”
+After the deadliest mass shooting since the Valentine’s Day massacre in Parkland, Fla., President Trump said that “we grieve for the terrible loss of life and send our support and love to everyone affected by this absolutely horrific attack.”

 “To the students, families, teachers, and personnel at Santa Fe High, we’re with you at this tragic hour,” he continued.